bsomps/BlenderGeoModeller/README.md

 ## ****

-**BlenderGeoModeller** is a practical add-on designed for integrating geological data into Blender -- an open-source 3D modeling software.
-It equips users with tools to work with drill hole interval data, point data, and structural features within a spatially accurate 3D environment.
-By leveraging Blender’s remarkably versatile 3D capabilities, the add-on aims to streamline geological workflows, enabling the efficient creation and analysis of geospatial and geologic data on a customizable and adaptable platform - all free and open source.
-Being open source means anyone can contribute, provide feedback, and help improve the tool, making it better for everyone.
+**BlenderGeoModeller** is a practical add-on designed for integrating geological data into Blender -- a free and open-source 3D software.
+It gives you tools to work with drill hole data, point data, and structural features in a spatially accurate 3D environment.
+By tapping into Blender’s powerful 3D capabilities, the add-on helps simplify geological workflows, making it easier to create and analyze geospatial and geologic data.
+Best of all, it’s completely free and open source, so anyone can contribute, share feedback, and help make it even better.

 **Works with Blender V3.8 and up**